Rohesen/Shoe-Sales-Analysis-Using-Mean-Median-Percentile/README.md

    ```

 ## 🏁 Conclusion
 This project demonstrates how to use Python for data analysis and visualization to extract meaningful insights from sales data.
 The combination of statistical metrics and visualizations provides a comprehensive view of brand performance over time.
+Here we see nike sales are highrer than adidas shoe on a give date.

 ![Conclusion](https://github.com/Rohesen/Shoe-Sales-Analysis-Using-Mean-Median-Percentile/blob/main/Screenshot%202025-01-25%20171630.png)